aiAdrian/flatland_solver_policy/README.md

 ## Solving the Flatland problem

-The policy abstraction allows to solve the Flatland problem in a very accurate way.
-The user mustn't care about the Flatland integration.
+Policy abstraction makes it possible to solve the flatland problem in a very accurate way.
+The user does not have to care about flatland integration.

-The goal of this library is that user just extend the abstract policy, create an environment and enable rendering if required.
-If no reinforcement learning is used there observation can be replaced by a dummy observation.
+The goal of this library is to allow the user to easily extend the abstract policy to solve the flatland problem.
+The user still needs to create an environment with its parameters and can enable rendering if needed.
+If reinforcement learning is not used is used, the observation can be replaced by the dummy observation.

 ### Example